 Flexible Solar Panels and Heat

-Flexible panels mounted to a roof do not get this airflow and can get very hot.
+Flexible panels mounted to a roof do not get airflow under them and can get very hot.
 Hot solar cells perform worse, so flexible panels that get hot usually have an additional capacity loss due to the heat.
+We tested out capacity loss with our panels and will share the info later in this article.

 Heat can also be an issue for the surface they are mounted to.
 Their dark color contributes to this heat problem.
 And when they get hot, they will transfer this extra heat onto the surface beneath them.
 If this is an RV, car, or boat, this could mean extra heat in the interior space.
 In cold weather, this is not a problem as it will help keep your RV nice and toasty.
 But on a hot summer day, this is not what you want.